 Deliver the Death Knell

 We do a thorough check at the end of our hike before anyone gets in the car (a 2nd shout out to lint rollers!).
 When we get home everyone undresses on the porch – ticks trump indecency – and everyone heads in for a rinse in the shower.
 I take my life in my hands (a mother’s sacrifice amirite?) and gather all the clothes and head for the laundry room.
 If you think I’m dumping this toxic mass into the washer, “EEERRT!”
 WRONG.
 Open up that dryer and ring the funeral bells.
 Did you know ticks can actually survive a wash cycle?
 Even hot water (more proof they’re Beelzebub’s handiwork) !
-But it’s
+But it’s just 10 minutes in a high heat dryer that dries the life out of those little suckers.
+I’m here for it.

 Here you are, scratching an itch and you feel a new mole you never noticed before…and then it hits you…you’ve been BITTEN!
 If it were me, I’d hop in a dumpster and light it on fire (don’t do this).
 Nah, don’t panic.
 Throw on some Coldplay and follow these steps: